kencu/Build-Scripts/README.md

 Perl is a constant source of problems, but it is needed by OpenSSL 1.1.x.
 Perl's build system does not handle runpaths properly, and it builds packages as root during `make install`.
 Note to future maintainers: never build shit during `make install`.

 ## Bugs

-GnuPG may break Git and code signing.
-There seems to be an incompatibility in the way GnuPG prompts for a password and the way Git expects a user to provide a password.

-GnuTLS may (or may not) build and install correctly.
-It is a big recipe and Guile causes a fair amount of trouble on many systems.

 If you find a bug then submit a patch or raise a bug report.